 Conscious Spending Rocks

-Ok, now to the good stuff.
 Conscious spending cannot be put into practice until you understand (1) yourself, (2) the things of little consequence in your life, and (3) what makes you feel rich.
-You’re stupid if you even try conscious spending before you get your crap together.
+You’re foolish if you even try conscious spending before you get your crap together.
 It won’t work, and you’ll end up in debt.
 Imagine yourself at 60 years old.
 What are the experiences you are going to want to say you maximized throughout your life?
 These are the experiences that you deserve to spend exorbitantly on.
 Do not allow yourself to live a life that isn’t yours by spending money on things and experiences that don’t matter to you.
 Hannah and I love traveling the world and exploring New York City, so we spend un-bashfully in these areas, and spend almost nothing in every other category of our expenses.

 The key to this graph, however, is recognizing what the experiences in your life are that continue to provide maximum utility and return, regardless of how much money you spend on them.
 For me and Hannah, these are our date nights and our travels around the world.